Serre weights and Breuil's lattice conjecture in dimension three: Introduction

-Suppose that $r$ is minimally ramified away from $p$ and tamely potentially crystalline with Hodge--Tate weights $(2,1,0)$ at each place above $p$.
+Suppose that $r$ is tamely potentially crystalline with Hodge--Tate weights $(2,1,0)$ at each place above $p$.
+For simplicity, in the introduction we suppose that $r$ is unramified away from $p$, although our results hold if $r$ is minimally split ramified.
 Assume that each place $v|p$ in $F^+$ splits in $F$ and fix a place $\tld{v}| v$ for all $v|p$ in $F^+$.
-Let $\tau$ be the tame type corresponding to the Weil--Deligne representations associated to $r|_{G_{F_{\tld{v}}}}$ for all $v|p$ under the inertial local Langlands correspondence.
-If $r$ is modular, then by classical local-global compatibility, $\tau \subset \tld{H}[\lambda][1/p]$ with multiplicity one.
+Let $\sigma(\tau)$ be the tame type corresponding to the Weil--Deligne representations associated to $r|_{G_{F_{\tld{v}}}}$ for all $v|p$ under the inertial local Langlands correspondence.
+Throughout the introduction, the tame type $\sigma(\tau)$ is assumed to be sufficiently generic.
+If $r$ is modular, then by classical local-global compatibility, $\tld{H}[\lambda][1/p]$ contains $\sigma(\tau)$ with multiplicity one.

-\begin{thm}[Breuil's conjecture, cf. Theorem \ref{thm:lattice}] Assume that $p$ is unramified in $F^+$, and that $\overline{r}$ satisfies Taylor--Wiles hypotheses, has split ramification, and is semisimple and sufficiently generic at places above $p$.
+\begin{thm}[Breuil's conjecture, cf.~Theorem \ref{thm:lattice}] Assume that $p$ is unramified in $F^+$, and that $\overline{r}$ satisfies Taylor--Wiles hypotheses and is semisimple at places above $p$.
+Assume the level of $\tld{H}$ outside $p$ is minimal with respect to $r$.
 Then, the lattice

 depends only on the collection $\{ r|_{G_{F_{\tld{v}}}} \}_{v|p}$. \end{thm}